 Note: For non-Kerberized clusters, this request returns the list of all registered profilers.
-For kerberosenabled clusters, you will see an HTTP-401 response which is expected.
-17. After installing the profiler agent using Add Service Wizard in Ambari, the NodeManager hosts do not have the dpprofiler user.
+For kerberosenabled clusters where Knox is not enabled for DP Profiler Agent, you will see an HTTP-401 response which is expected.

+18. After installing the profiler agent using Add Service Wizard in Ambari, the NodeManager hosts do not have the dpprofiler user.
 For Ambari to automatically create these users, restart all NodeManagers by going to Services->YARN->Restart NodeManagers (NodeManagers can be restarted in a rolling fashion - Ambari UI shows restart batching options)